ImAshuaige/IS3107_Project_Group22/README.md

 ### Objective
 #### Dag.py
+The objective of this Python file is to collect, transform, and load data related to Bitcoin prices and tweets into a PostgreSQL database.
+This data is loaded from 3 distinct sources including Kaggle, CoinMarketCap API and the Snscrape command line tool.
+Additionally, this file will perform sentiment analysis on the collected tweets using the VADER sentiment analyzer.
+The collected data will be used for exploratory data analysis and data visualization to gain insights into the general trend of Bitcoin prices over time.

 #### EDA.py
 The objective of this Python file is to provide exploratory data analysis and data visualization for the obtained datasets.
 These techniques will help the user gain an overall and better understanding of the relationships, distributions, quality, and patterns of the data.
 For example, this Python file will analyze the general trend of Bitcoin price over time, as well as the correlation between tweet sentiment scores and the Bitcoin price etc. The insights gained from the EDA will then be used for prediction models later.